netneurolab/suarez_neuromorphicnetworks/README.md

 1. git clone the [suarez_neuromorphicnetworks](https://github.com/estefanysuarez/neuromorphic-networks) repository.
 2. Download the "data" folder from [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4311814.svg)](https://doi.org/10.5281/zenodo.4311814), and place this folder into the repository's root directory!"
+3. In the command line, type:

 ```bash
 cd neuromorphic-networks
 conda env create -f environment.yml
 conda activate rcomputing
 ```

+3. Then, follow these steps sequentially (i.e., first "Run simulations", then "Compile results" and then "Analyses and Figures").

 ### 1. Run simulations
 ```bash